Inno3D GeForce RTX 5070 iChill X3 specifications and in-depth review

 Has Double Precision Floating Point (DPFP)

-The Inno3D GeForce RTX 5070 iChill X3 delivers impressive performance with a base GPU clock speed of 2325 MHz, which can boost to 2572 MHz in turbo mode.
-It achieves a pixel rate of 205.8 GPixel/s and a texture rate of 493.8 GTexels/s, making it highly efficient in rendering detailed graphics.
-The card also features a robust 31.6 TFLOPS of floating-point performance, 6144 shading units, and 192 texture mapping units (TMUs), ensuring smooth rendering in demanding applications.
-Additionally, it includes 80 render output units (ROPs) and supports Double Precision Floating Point (DPFP) for precision calculations.
+The Inno3D GeForce RTX 5070 iChill X3 operates at a base GPU clock of 2325 MHz, boosting up to 2572 MHz under load.
+It delivers 31.6 TFLOPS of floating-point performance, supported by a pixel rate of 205.8 GPixel/s and a texture rate of 493.8 GTexels/s.
+The card's 6144 shading units work alongside 192 texture mapping units and 80 render output units to handle rendering workloads, while the GPU memory runs at 1750 MHz.
+Double Precision Floating Point (DPFP) is also supported.

 Memory: